typelevel/typelevel.github.com/_events/2016-05-summit-oslo.md

 {% assign schedule=page.schedule %}
 {% include schedule.html %}

-## Assistance and Bursaries

-We are providing bursaries and assistance for speakers and attendees.
-You can read more about this [on our blog]({% post_url 2016-01-14-summit_assistance %}) and apply using the button below:

-<a class="btn large" href="https://docs.google.com/a/underscoreconsulting.com/forms/d/1hhia7etHm_UT4WnQS7JTyGE03z-2-T1xJGujOkvacjs/viewform">Apply for bursaries / speaker assistance</a>

 ## Sponsors

 We'd like to thank all our sponsors who help to make the Summit happen: